-Relevant Information / Matter 1 the financial condition, results of operations, company issued forecasts and earning performance of AACo or a controlled entity, which are significantly different from that anticipated by AACo or the market; 2 a proposed acquisition or disposition of material assets to be announced by AACo, a controlled entity or joint venture partner; 3 significant foreign activities (or significant proposed foreign activities), by AACo or a controlled entity; 4 events or occurrences that have an impact on the operations of AACo or a controlled entity; 5 natural disasters or accidents that have particular relevance to the businesses of AACo or its suppliers; 6 significant changes in technology or the application of technology which could affect business; 7 a proposed announcement to alter pricing or tariff policies; 8 legal proceedings against or allegation of any breach of the law, whether civil or criminal, by AACo or any of its employees; 9 any notification by a Ratings Agency that it will review the credit rating of AACo; 10 a change in AACo's financial forecast or expectation; 11 the appointment of a receiver, manager, liquidator or administrator in respect of any loan, trade credit, trade debt, borrowing or securities held by AACo or any controlled entity; 12 an agreement between AACo (or a related party or subsidiary) and a director (or a related party of the director); 13 changes in AACo's directors, senior management or auditors; 14 any negative publicity; 15 entry by AACo or a company controlled by AACo into a new line of business or the discontinuance of a particular line of business; 16 planning to undertake a significant financing or security issue (whether debt or equity) or to take other action with respect to outstanding securities (e.g. share repurchase program, redemption of bonds) or any default on any securities; and 17 entry into, variation or termination of a material agreement (e.g., entry into or termination of a major customer or supply contract).
+Relevant Information / Matters may include: 1 the financial condition, results of operations, company issued forecasts and earnings performance of AACo or a controlled entity, which are significantly different from that anticipated by AACo or the market; 2 a proposed acquisition or disposition of material assets to be announced by AACo, a controlled entity or joint venture partner; 3 significant foreign activities (or significant proposed foreign activities), by AACo or a controlled entity; 4 events or occurrences that have an impact on the operations of AACo or a controlled entity; 5 natural disasters or accidents that have particular relevance to the businesses of AACo or its suppliers; 6 significant changes in technology or the application of technology which could affect business; 7 a proposed announcement to alter pricing or tariff policies; 8 legal proceedings against or allegation of any breach of the law, whether civil or criminal, by AACo or any of its employees; 9 any notification by a Ratings Agency that it will review the credit rating of AACo; 10 a change in AACo's financial forecast or expectation; 11 the appointment of a receiver, manager, liquidator or administrator in respect of any loan, trade credit, trade debt, borrowing or securities held by AACo or any controlled entity; 12 an agreement between AACo (or a related party or subsidiary) and a director (or a related party of the director); 13 changes in AACo's directors, chair, CEO, CFO, secretary or auditors; 14 any negative publicity; 15 entry by AACo or a company controlled by AACo into a new line of business or the discontinuance of a particular line of business; 16 planning to undertake a significant financing or security issue (whether debt or equity) or to take other action with respect to outstanding securities (e.g. share repurchase program, redemption of bonds) or any default on any securities; 17 entry into, variation or termination of a material agreement (e.g. entry into or termination of a major customer or supply contract); 18 the identification of a material risk, a change to a previously recognised risk or the identification of an emerging risk, where such risk could materially affect the business; and 19 a material change in circumstances previously disclosed to the market.